Generalized Lee Bounds: JobCorps revisited

-The second exercise is to test monotonicity without relying on logistic approximation.
+The second exercise is to test monotonicity without relying on a particular logistic specification\begin{footnote}{On p.
+1085, Lee says ``when $\Pr (S=1 \mid D=1) - \Pr (S=1 \mid D=0)=\E[ \tau(X) ] =0$, there is a limited test of whether monotonicity holds''.
+Lee considers a logistic regression of treatment $D=1$ (as outcome) on $X$ in the selected sample $S=1$.
+In contrast to Lee, this paper tests monotonicity using covariates, which does not require assuming $\E[ \tau(X) ] =0$.
+Furthermore, the covariate-based test \eqref{eq:hypot1} may have higher power since it uses the full sample (and not only observations with $S=1$). } \end{footnote}.
 For each week, I select a small number of discrete covariates and partition the sample into discrete cells $C_j, \quad j \in \{1,2,\dots, J\}$, determined by covariate values.
 For example, one binary covariate corresponds to $J=2$ two cells.
-By monotonicity, the vector of cell-specific treatment-control differences in employment rates, $\mathbf{\mu}= (\E[ \Delta(X) | X \in C_j])_{j=1}^J$, must be non-negative:
+By monotonicity, the vector of cell-specific treatment-control differences in employment rates, $\mathbf{\mu}= (\E[\tau(X) | X \in C_j])_{j=1}^J$, must be non-negative:

 The test statistic for the hypothesis in equation \eqref{eq:hypot1} is

 and the critical value is the self-normalized critical value of \cite{CCK}.